Debbie Lesko: Donald Trump

-Lesko has been described as a loyal ally of former President Donald Trump.
+Lesko has been described as a loyal ally of former president Donald Trump.
 In December 2019, she voted against impeaching him.
 She said there is "no proof, none, that the president has committed an impeachable offense."
-In defending Trump, she claimed that he had not asked President of Ukraine Volodymyr Zelensky to investigate Joe Biden, his opponent in the 2020 presidential election.
+In defending Trump, she said that he had not asked President of Ukraine Volodymyr Zelensky to investigate Joe Biden, his opponent in the 2020 presidential election.

 In December 2020, Lesko was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.
 House Speaker Nancy Pelosi issued a statement that called signing the amicus brief an act of "election subversion".

 Lesko was one of the 139 Republican representatives to vote to overturn the results of the 2020 presidential election in Congress at the 2021 United States Electoral College vote count.

 Economy, taxes and regulation

 Lesko has said that she would have voted for the Tax Cuts and Jobs Act of 2017, the Republican Party's 2017 tax overhaul.
 She favors a balanced budget amendment to the Constitution, and said that "on the federal level, there has to be a lot of areas where we can cut spending."

 In 2017, Lesko championed legislation that would allow payday lenders to provide loans at annual interest rates as high as 164%.
 In 2016, she opposed efforts to increase the minimum wage in Arizona to $10 by 2017 and $12 by 2020.

+Lesko was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.